Theft of fire: Nuclear weapons

 Since shortly after the detonation of the first atomic bombs, the destructive power of atomic weapons has been compared to the story of Prometheus and the theft of fire.

 F. L. Campbell wrote in "Science on the March: Atomic Thunderbolts", in the September 1945 issue of The Scientific Monthly:

 Modern Prometheans have raided Mount Olympus again and have brought back for man the very thunderbolts of Zeus.

 The biography of Robert Oppenheimer by Kai Bird and Martin J. Sherwin is entitled American Prometheus in reference to the myth.
-Further comparisons to Prometheus have been made in publications by the United Nations, MITs Technology Review and Harvards Nuclear Study Group.
+Further comparisons to Prometheus have been made in publications by the United Nations, MIT's Technology Review and Harvard's Nuclear Study Group.

 The "theft of fire" metaphor has also been used to argue against the proliferation of nuclear weapons by the Stockholm International Peace Research Institute and repeatedly by statesman Henry Kissinger as early as 1957, at the Munich Security Conference and as part of the Nuclear Threat Initiative with former Senator Sam Nunn, former Secretary of Defense William Perry and former Secretary of State George Shultz.
 Supporters of nuclear power have interpreted the anecdote more favorably.